CyberSuhayb/it-tools-ecs-deployment/README.md

 ### Steps

 1. Clone the repository and enter it.
-2. Build and test the container locally — build the image, run it mapping port 80 to the container's 8080, then check that the health endpoint on localhost returns a status of ok.
+2. Build and test the container locally and build the image, run it mapping port 80 to the container's 8080, then check that the health endpoint on localhost returns a status of ok.
-3. Push the image to ECR once, before Terraform's ECS service can pull it — authenticate Docker to ECR, tag the local image, and push it.
+3. Push the image to ECR once, before Terraform's ECS service can pull it, authenticate Docker to ECR, tag the local image, and push it.
 4. From the infra folder, run terraform init, then plan and apply, supplying your Route53 zone ID and an image tag as variables.
 5. Verify the live app by checking your domain's health endpoint over HTTPS.